ecadlabs/taquito/docs/estimate.md

 author: Edmond Lee & Roxane Letourneau
 ---

-Taquito's estimate method can be used to estimate fees, gas and storage associated with an operation.
+Taquito's estimate method can be used to estimate fees, gas, and storage associated with an operation.

 ## Estimate Values